MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-secure.md

 ---
-title: Embed report in a secure portal or website
+title: Embed a report in a secure portal or website
 description: With the Power BI secure embed feature, you can enable users to easily and securely embed reports in internal web portals.
 author: markingmyname
 ms.author: maghan